Promotion codes

 Do test and seed sends count towards usage?

 By default, test sends and seed group email sends will use promotion codes per user, per test send.
-However, you can reach out to your Braze account manager to update this behavior to not use promotion codes during testing.
+However, you can contact your Braze account manager to update this behavior to not use promotion codes during testing.

 What happens when multiple messaging channels use the same promotion code snippet?